webreactor/rmq-dump/Readme.md

 - dump - dumps messages from RMQ to STDOUT
 - load - loads messages from STDIN to RMQ
 - dryload - Dry run load will show how -v -s -a optionas will affest messages
 - list - shows current state in RMQ with -v -s filters.
-Use as dry run for load
+Use as dry run for dump
 - help - prints help